 Scotland to New Jersey to Illinois

 The books ‘Records of the Guthrie Family, of Pennsylvania, Connecticut, and Virginia‘ by Harriet Nancy Dunn and Eveline Guthrie Dunn, published in 1898, and ‘American Guthrie and Allied Families‘ by Rev Laurence Rawlin Guthrie, originally published in 1933, are excellent sources of collected family histories for Guthrie Family Group 2A.
 The focus is on the locations frequently settled by our Guthrie ancestors, however, mixed in with the vast amount of accurate information are a few mistakes or incorrect theories about who is related to whom.
 We amatuer genealogists must do our best to discover the truth.
-Genetic testing has done wonders to fill out many missing blanks, but it takes collaboration between long-lost cousins to take that final journey between the known and the unknown if we are to discover the identity of our Family Tree’s Progenitor.
+Genetic testing has done wonders to fill in many missing blanks, but it takes collaboration between long-lost cousins to take that final journey between the known and the unknown if we are to discover the identity of our Family Tree’s Progenitor.

 Guthrie Family Group 2A has a huge number of descendants across the globe.
 We have known ties to Scotland, Ireland, England, Unites States of America, Canada, and Australia.
 Lineages in the Unites States appear to have been the result of multiple immigrations directly from Scotland or via a Scotch-Irish connection through County Derry.